dcaliskan777/PyBer_Analysis/README.md

 >
 > citytype_sum_fare_week=pivot_df_2.resample('W').sum()

-The output in the top 10 weeks is as the following:
+The output of the code in the top 10 weeks is as the following:

 ![](./Resources/Weekly_Fare.png)